DNNCommunity/DNNDocs/content/content-managers/extensions/content-managers-extensions-overview/index.md

 A DNN extension can contain a module, a theme, or other components that extend the functionality of the DNN Platform.

 Thousands of third-party modules and themes are available from the [DNN Store](https://store.dnnsoftware.com).
-There are extensions for sale, including versions that include the source code, as well as some free extension.
+There are extensions for sale, including versions that include the source code, as well as some free extensions.

 You can also create your custom [modules](xref:create-module) and [themes](xref:create-theme).